 Emergency Drinking Water Preparation Before a Crisis

 Emergencies and disasters can strike when we least expect them, leaving us without clean drinking water.
-Access to safe water is essential for making it through these situations, and it’s important to be prepared before an emergency occurs, before it’s too late.
+Access to safe water is essential for making it through these situations, and it’s important to be prepared with emergency drinking water, before it’s too late.

 Calculating Personal Needs